Cuyahoga AOC delisting measurements and status

 "Delisting" is how we refer to restoring Beneficial Use Impairments (BUIs) in the Cuyahoga River RAP Area of Concern (AOC) to target levels, so that they can be removed from the list of impairments and so that eventually the AOC can be removed from the USEPA's list of degraded waterways.

 The Beneficial Use Impairments have been set by the Great Lakes Water Quality Agreement (GLWQA) and the targets are set by Ohio EPA using state regulations, policies or guidance.
-The Cuyahoga RAP has an additional locally-identified impairment, Public Access, for which the attainment level is in the process of being identified.
+The Cuyahoga AOC had an additional locally-identified impairment, Public Access, which reached its goals and has since been removed.

 To see the attainment status by either BUI or subwatershed, go to the appropriate page by hovering over one of the menus below and clicking on the item.